12 Home Remedies To Get Rid Of Keloids + Causes + Symptoms

 3. Lemon Juice For Keloids

-Lemon is rich in vitamin C and works as an excellent antioxidant in quick healing of the keloid scar.
-Within a few weeks of application, you will notice changes in the flexibility, texture, and color of the skin (5).
+Vitamin C may help in proper wound healing and preventing keloid scars (5).
+Lemon is rich in vitamin C and may help reduce keloids to a certain extent.
+Anecdotal evidence suggests that within a few weeks of application, you will notice changes in the flexibility, texture, and color of the skin.

 You Will Need